forseti-security/helm-charts/README.md

     helm repo add forseti-security https://forseti-security-charts.storage.googleapis.com/release

-Please see each applications README.md in the charts/ directory for instructions on how to install the chart.
+Please see each application's README.md in the charts/ directory for instructions on how to install the chart.

 ## Apps and Compatibility